Efficient and Effective Deep Multi-view Subspace Clustering

 \subsubsection{Parameter Sensitivity Analysis}

-As previously discussed, there are four parameters $\lambda_1,\lambda_2,\lambda_3,\lambda_4$ used to balance each loss component in our model.
-To analyze parameter sensitivity, we use the grid searching strategy to tune all parameters within the range of $\{0.01, 0.1, 1.0, 10, 100\}$.
-Fig. \ref{fig5} and Fig. \ref{fig6} report the variation in clustering performance (in metrics of ACC) with different trade-off parameter settings on all datasets.
-Concretely, through the controlling variables method, we begin by fixing parameters $\lambda_3$ and $\lambda_4$ to 1.0, while changing the values of both $\lambda_1$ and $\lambda_2$ for all datasets.
+As previously discussed, there are four trade-off parameters $\lambda_1,\lambda_2,\lambda_3,\lambda_4$ used to balance each loss component in our model.
+To analyze parameter sensitivity, the grid searching strategy is used to tune parameters within the range of $\{0.01, 0.1, 1.0, 10, 100\}$.
+Figs. \ref{fig5} and \ref{fig6} report the variation in clustering performance (w.r.t.
+ACC) with different parameter settings on all datasets.
+Concretely, through the controlling variables method, we begin by fixing parameters $\lambda_3$ and $\lambda_4$ to 1.0, while changing the values of $\lambda_1$ and $\lambda_2$.
 See Fig. \ref{fig5}.
-We can find that clustering performance remains relatively stable over a wide range of parameter combinations, indicating our E$^2$LMVSC is insensitive to changes in $\lambda_1$ and $\lambda_2$ under most datasets.
+We can find that clustering performance remains relatively stable over a wide range of parameter combinations, indicating our E$^2$MVSC is insensitive to changes in $\lambda_1$ and $\lambda_2$ under most datasets.

 Similarly, we fix $\lambda_1=1.0$ and $\lambda_2=1.0$, adjust $\lambda_3$ and $\lambda_4$.
-From the results in Fig. \ref{fig6}, one could observe that the clustering performance has not changed much as parameters vary.
-Indicating E$^2$LMVSC still maintains robustness to the change of $\lambda_3$ and $\lambda_4$.
-Actually, based on parameter sensitivity analysis and the purpose of simplifying the parameter settings, we set $\lambda_1$, $\lambda_2$, $\lambda_3$, and $\lambda_4$ at 1.0 for all datasets in the experiments, resulting in satisfying overall clustering performance.
+From the results in Fig. \ref{fig6}, one could observe that the clustering result has not changed much as parameters vary.
+Indicating E$^2$MVSC still maintains robustness to the change of $\lambda_3$ and $\lambda_4$.
+Actually, based on parameter sensitivity analysis and the purpose of simplifying the parameter settings, we set $\lambda_1$, $\lambda_2$, $\lambda_3$, and $\lambda_4$ at 1.0 for all datasets in experiments, resulting in satisfying overall clustering performance.